taci4min/CypherTestBin/README.md

    *  Make sure you are operating on the root account of your computer.
 (You can do this with the command “su” and entering your password.
    If you have not created a root password yet, “su passwd” will help you set a password to your root account.)
    * Execute command “sudo chmod -R 777.” when your current directory path is at “../CypherTestBin/”
-   * Execute “sudo rm -rf db” to delete the database.
+   * Execute “sudo rm -rf chaindb” to delete the database.
 Then, regenerate the database by executing “./build/bin/cypher –datadir  d binit genesis.json”
    * Execute shell "./urestart.sh" can delete database automic,and resart direct.

 With the database up and running, try out these commands